rgambord/c99-doc/doc/sections/7/11/2/1/index.rst

 .. _9899_7.11.2.1p11:

+.. container:: snum

+   :ref:`11 <9899_7.11.2.1p11>`

-:ref:`11 <9899_7.11.2.1p11>` EXAMPLE 2 The following table illustrates how the cs_precedes, sep_by_space, and sign_posn members affect the formatted value.
+EXAMPLE 2 The following table illustrates how the cs_precedes, sep_by_space, and sign_posn members affect the formatted value.

 .. code-block:: text